Curious4Tech/Enhanced-Server-Redundancy-Solutions-for-Uninterrupted-Service/README.md

 - **Operating System**: Use the same version of Windows Server on all hosts (in this example, domain functional level is set to Windows Server 2016).
 - **Shared Domain**: DC1 and DC2 should be joined to the same Active Directory domain.
 - **Admin Accounts**: Have local administrator accounts with super-user rights on each server.
-- **Hardware Requirements**: A computer capable of running 3 virtual machines simultaneously (e.g., VMware Workstation 16).
+- **Hardware Requirements**: A computer capable of running 3 virtual machines simultaneously (e.g., VirtualBox, Hyper-V) .

 ## Network Configuration for Virtual Machines